FAQ

 Who are you?

 I’m Stella Zawistowski, crossword constructor and trivia writer.
-You may have seen me on the leaderboard at the American Crossword Puzzle Tournament, or as a one-and-done contestant on Jeopardy!, Mental Samurai, or The Million Second Quiz.
+I’m consistently ranked in the top ten solvers at the American Crossword Puzzle Tournament, and I’ve appeared as a contestant on Jeopardy!, Mental Samurai, and The Million Second Quiz.

 Where can I solve your puzzles?